trustwallet/blockatlas/README.md

 Notifications:

-(Observer Subscriber Producer) - Create new blockatlas.SubscriptionEvent [Not implemented at Atlas, write it on your own]
+(Observer Subscriber Producer) - Create new Block Atlas.
+SubscriptionEvent [Not implemented at Atlas, write it on your own]

-(Observer Subscriber) - Get subscriptions from queue, set them to the DB
+(Observer Subscriber) - Get subscriptions from the queue, set them to the DB

 (Observer Parser) - Parse the block, convert block to the transactions batch, send to queue